TranscodeSF/classwork/assignments/week3/assignment.md

-#Functions
+# Assignment 3

-Week 3's assignment is all about learning to do functions.
-Finish the reading, Rock Paper Scissors, and Function Practice first, then finish the Markov Chain problem.
+This assignment is all about learning to do functions.
+Finish the reading, Rock Paper Scissors, and Function Practice first before you work on the the Markov Chain problem.
 If you have questions about how functions or Python or anything works, please feel free to get help from a TA.

 ## Reading

 Read [chapter 3](http://www.greenteapress.com/thinkpython/html/thinkpython004.html) from the Think Python book

 ## Rock Paper Scissors